chena/star-stash-pr/README.md

-# User Script for Stash Favourite Pull Requests
+# User Script for Starring and Tracking Stash Pull Requests

-This JavaScript user script allows you to mark any open, merged, or declined pull requests and list them in a new tab for quick reference.
+This JavaScript user script allows you to mark any open, merged, or declined pull requests by starring them in a repository, and list them in a new tab for quick reference.
-The script uses the same template that Andrew H put together in his [Stash Enhancements](https://stash.seekersolutions.com/projects/PER/repos/andrewh.stash-enhancements/browse) repo.
-The same instruction for installation applies.

-Notes:
+This is espcially useful when you want to remember a helpful tips from code reviews, or nice patterns and tricks from the code you have reviewed.

+## Usage

+Download the user script, then follow the steps using your preferred browser.

+### Chrome

+1. Go to your Chrome's extensions paeg in your browser `chrome://extensions/`
+2. Drag and drop the script into the page; or alternatively, click on "Load unpack extension..." to add it
+3. Refresh your Stash page and you should be able to start marking pull requests!

+### Firefox

+1. Add Firefox add-on [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) for managing User Scripts, if you don't have it already.
+2. Drag and drop the script into the "User Scripts" tab.
+3. Refresh your Stash page and you should be able to start marking pull requests!

+## Notes

 * By default, Stash only loades certain number of pull requests unless the query param "limit" is specified.
-In order to mark a merged pull request that is old, we need to set the param (ie. `/pull-requests?state=merged&limit=200`).
+In order to mark a merged pull request that is old, you need to set the path param (ie. `/pull-requests?state=merged&limit=200`).
 Once the item is starred, it should be visible under the Starred tab.
 * With the `@match` and `@exclude` rules specified, the script should only be run when navigating to a pull requests view (open, merged, etc), but not when navigating to a specific pull request.
-* Similar to the Stash Faves script, information is persisted to HTML5 `localStorage`.
+* Information is persisted to HTML5 `localStorage`.
 * The script makes use of HTML5 History API's `pushState` method and  `popstate` event for manipulating navigations to and from the Starred tab.